dxu26/dxu26/README.md

 - 👋 Hi, I’m David Xu
-- 👀 I graduated from New York University in 2019, May as a master degree in electrical engineering and my bachelor degree from Boston University in 2017.
-I am a creative and innovative engineer, loving challenge and learn new things.
+- 👀 I graduated from New York University in 2019, May as a master degree in electrical engineering.
+I am a creative and innovative engineer, loving challenges and learning new things.
 Thank you!

 <!---